Homemade Sichuan Sausage, Chinese Style

 Making and using the sausage

 Making the sausage is easy: take some ground lamb or goat, mix it with the seasonings, and let it sit overnight for the flavors to meld.
 After it’s done, you can fry it up in small patties, or use it to make small dumplings, as shown in the pictures in this post.
-It’s also cook made into small meatballs and cooked in soup.
+It’s also good made into small meatballs and cooked in soup.
+Lamb and goat sausage is different than pork and can be cooked pink or medium.
+Try to avoid overcooking it as it can dry out.

 Szechuan inspired goat sausage with prickly ash